pojntfx/networked-linux-memsync/docs/notes.md

   - In order to prevent having to store empty data, the backend interprets "not found" errors as empty chunks
 - Document databases as persistent mount remotes
   - Another backend option is a NoSQL server such as Cassandra
+  - Specifically, as noted earlier, ScyllaDB - which improves upon Cassandra's latency, which is important for the mount API
   - This is more of a proof of concept than a real usecase, but shows the versitility and flexibility of how a database can be mapped to a memory region, which can be interesting for accessing e.g. a remote database's content without having to use a specific client
   - `ReadAt` and `WriteAt` are implemented using Cassandra's query language (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/backend/cassandra.go#L36-L63)
   - Similarly to Redis, locking individual keys can be handled by the DB server